 Increasing UK investment in research, science and innovation (PDF), published in April 2015

-The RSS commissioned two surveys around the theme of data democracy and understanding.
+The RSS commissioned two surveys around the theme of data public trust and understanding.

 The data trust deficit: Trust in data and attitudes toward data use and data sharing in the UK was published by the Royal Statistical Society and Ipsos MORI on 22 July 2014.
 (A Summary, Slides, and Tables from the research are available).

 Perils of perceptions: the top ten misperceptions the British public have on key social policy issues was also published by Ipsos MORI, the Royal Statistical Society and King’s College London on 9 July 2013.
 A launch event video is available to view, as is a summary of the press coverage received when it was published.